csurfer/gitsuggest/README.rst

     gitsuggest <username>

     # Password can be skipped which means you chose to go the unauthenticated
     # way which may raise RateLimitExceeded exception.
+To skip password enter
+    # nothing when prompted for password and press enter.

     # NOTE: Using it this way generates a static html page with the search
     # results.
 This gets opened it in your default browser.

+    # To fetch better suggestions at the cost of extra time and calls
+    gitsuggest <username> --deep_dive

+    # Without the --deep_dive flag we limit the suggestion to consider only
+    # the repositories you have starred.
+With --deep_dive we also consider
+    # repositories which people you follow have starred.

 As a module
 ~~~~~~~~~~~